b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 in general, you should construct simple models and only use interaction when there are some good reasons for it.
-For instance, in the discussed case (`agefat` data frame), we might wanted to know if the accretion of body fat occurs faster in one of the genders as the people age.
+For instance, in the discussed case (`agefat` data frame), we might wanted to know if the accretion of body fat occurs faster in one of the genders as people age.

 ## Exercises - Association and Prediction {#sec:assoc_pred_exercises}